 It is also important to verify that the solution can detect new malware.
 Even though such samples are already known, until recently they have not been discovered.
 As such, if it takes time for a solution to detect such a new family, it is not good.

 For this purpose, there are plenty of public repositories with malware.
 However, bear in mind that those repositories usually contain a lot of non-malware files, whether benign or potentially unwanted applications (which might be considered with a lower priority in terms of the evaluation).
 Therefore, you cannot rely by default that their classification of files as malware is correct.

 Alternatively, you can bundle such a repository by yourself, by looking for samples from publications over the Internet, or from threat intelligence feeds such as AlientVault OTX.
 You also need to keep in mind that it is important to make it as varied as possible – bundle as many samples from as many different families as possible, so that the results are representative.

 In addition, the main goal is to test new, unseen malware.
-Creating mutations based on available source code of malware is a great option to evaluate endpoint security solutions.
+Creating mutations based on the available source code of the malware is a great option to evaluate endpoint security solutions.

 Deep Instinct provides unmatched detection and prevention of any type of malware, using deep learning to leverage its detection capabilities.
 Since we do not use any type of signatures, Deep Instinct is immune to hash modifications.
 We also successfully classify packed files – whether using simple and known ones or even FUDs.
 During our training phase, we add “noise”, which changes the raw data from the files we feed into the algorithm, in order to automatically generate slight “mutations”, which are fed in each training cycle during our training phase.
 This concept immunes Deep Instinct against the modifications that are applied to the different variants, such as strings or even polymorphism.